Meghalaya Backtracks on Casino Regulation, Cites Moral Grounds

 The Meghalaya Gaming Commission already had some high-profile recruits among its ranks in the summer.
 That was followed by the issuing of three licenses for land-based casinos, to be assigned after a stringent application procedure.

 The State Department of Taxation had already prepared rules and budget forecasts for gaming taxation and licensing fee revenues.
-The Law Minister reminded in his speech that the regulation was intended to boost tourism, generate revenues for the exchequer and create employment for residents.
+The Law Minister reminded in his speech that the regulation was intended to boost tourism.
+As well as to generate revenues for the exchequer and create employment for residents.

 Hesitant Political Stance Puts Industry Future, Public Revenues at Stake

 James Sangma is also said to have met other interest groups like NGOs, Dorbar Shnongs (village councils), and youth organizations.
-A civil association unambiguously called Joint Action Committee Against Casino (JACAC) has been among the most active bodies campaigning against casinos setting up in the state.
+There is a civil association unambiguously called Joint Action Committee Against Casino (JACAC).
+It has been among the most active bodies campaigning against casinos.

 Yielding to such pressure, authorities simply agree to reality under the carpet.
 Besides Teer – as widespread as it is informal across Meghalaya – all forms of betting and gambling will now remain unregulated and rely on cash-based and black-market transactions.

 Industry experts seem to think there is more to the move than meets the eye.
 The State’s Chief Minister, Conrad Sangma, is the younger brother of the Law and Taxation Minister.
-The former is also currently heading a Group of Ministers (GoM) appointed by the Centre to examine taxation rules on casinos, horse racing, and online gaming.
+The former is also currently heading a Group of Ministers (GoM).
+They are appointed by the Centre to examine taxation rules on casinos.
+As well as horse racing, and online gaming.

 Since July, the GoM has been mulling over Goods and Services Taxes (GST) for real money games.
 Its Chair, Conrad Sangma, has gone on record saying that gambling genres and online games have various natures and monetization and need separate taxation approaches.
 The current practice sees all real-money games in the 28% GST slab.